Carpet Pad Manufacturing

 Bonded foam cushions, which are referred to as rebond, are made by combining shredded or chopped pieces of scrap through a fusion process into a single sheet of material.
 Many grades of bonded cushion are considered to be among the best performing and highest quality carpet cushion products.

 Bonded cushion production starts with scrap that is a by-product of foam manufactured for furniture, mattress, auto and other uses.
+If you are looking for mattress reviews check out this Sleeping blog.
 The scrap is sorted by quality and mixed with resins.
 The mixture is pressurized and injected with steam to form a large block or foam cylinder.
 The block or cylinder is slit or peeled to its desired thickness.
 It is at the point of sorting and steaming that much of the differences in bonded polyurethane cushion quality will take place.
 A cushion that steams longer will generally be a better cushion than one that has moved through this process at a quick pace.
 Soft scrap without hard pieces and lumps will generally compact better and produce a better cushion.

 Selecting Bonded Urethane Cushion